-6. The best times to post on LinkedIn are Tuesdays, Wednesdays, and Thursdays at 12 pm.
+6. The best times to post on LinkedIn are Tuesdays, Wednesdays, and Thursdays at 8am, 12pm, and 5-6pm.
 Traffic on LinkedIn peaks at lunchtime during the workweek and slows down after work and on the weekends.

 The social networking giant and news aggregation site that allows users to tell the world how they feel in 280 characters or less is still going strong.

-With that in mind, brands should be doing what they can to capitalize off the network.
+With that in mind, brands should be doing what they can to capitalize on the network.

 Despite being around for some time now, Twitter is still widely popular and all types of companies have profiles on the network to inform users about their products or services.

-1. Twitter has about 336 million monthly active users.
+1. Twitter currently has about 321 million monthly active users.

-5. Video accounts for more than half of Twitter’s ad revenue and was the fastest growing ad format in the first quarter of 2018.
+5. Video accounts for more than half of Twitter’s ad revenue and was the fastest growing ad format in 2018.

 6. B2B tweets perform 16% better during business hours while B2C tweets perform 17% better during the weekends.

-7. The best time to tweet to maximize exposure on LinkedIn is at noon or 5-6pm and the best days to tweet are Wednesdays and Thursdays.
+7. The best time to tweet to maximize exposure on Twitter is at noon or 5-6pm and the best days to tweet are Mondays, Tuesdays, Wednesdays and Thursdays.
 This is especially true if you are in the B2B realm.